yanliu1111/monorepo-docker-fullstack-app/README.md

 There is alter in Github "Your repository has dependencies with security vulnerabilities."
 I think it is because of the turborepo, I will continue to troubleshoot this issues. 👩‍🔧

-Update: the dependencies issues is fixed, have fun working with 👩‍🔧
+Update: the dependencies issues is fixed, have fun dependabot[bot] helped me update everything antomatically.
+GitHub is an amazing playground 🚀

 💖 Hope this repo can help you to understand how to use turborepo to build a full stack app.